 The current tax expense is based on taxable profit for the year.
-Taxable profit differs from net profit as reported in the statement of comprehensive income because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
+Taxable profit differs from net profit as reported in the statements of comprehensive income because it excludes items of income or expense that are taxable or deductible in other years and it further excludes items that are never taxable or deductible.
 Income taxes include corporate income taxes and final taxes.

-The FCDU of the Manila Branch's corporate income tax expense is calculated using 25.00% Regular Corporate Income Tax (RCIT) rate in 2021 and 30.00% in 2020.
-The Manila Branch's final taxes, and final tax paid at the rate of 20.00% on gross interest income and 7.50% from foreign deposit substitute.
+The FCDU of the Manila Branch's corporate income tax expense is calculated using 25.00% Regular Corporate Income Tax (RCIT) rate in 2022 and in 2021.
+The Manila Branch's final taxes, and final tax paid at the rate of 20.00% on gross interest income and 7.50% from foreign deposit substitutes.